WHEN SHOULD I SCHEDULE MY CHILD’S FIRST DENTAL APPOINTMENT?

 No matter what age you bring your child in for their first dental appointment at ABC Pediatric Dentistry, our goals are the same…to help your child have a positive first dental experience and get them on the road to having healthy teeth and a beautiful smile for a lifetime.

 Every time a new patient walks through our doors with his or her parents, we will spend time learning about what your dreams are for your child’s dental health and how we can work together to accomplish that goal.
 We will provide all of the same high quality care and attention that we do at our Age One First Dental Visit as well as provide other age-appropriate and dental-appropriate needs your child may have, including a dental cleaning, fluoride treatment and complete dental examination.
 We will take digital dental x-rays when indicated to aid in the diagnosis and treatment of your child’s teeth to obtain optimal dental health, following the American Dental Association’s guidelines for dental radiography.
+If your child has had x-rays taken at another office, we are happy to review those to determine if they are current enough or if it is time for an update.
+Please let our Team know when the last x-rays were taken so we can help you transfer them over to our office for review during your child’s first visit with Dr. A. Call us TODAY (605) 275-5771 to schedule your child’s dental appointment at ABC!

 I THINK MY CHILD MIGHT BE NERVOUS OR SCARED ABOUT THEIR FIRST DENTAL APPOINTMENT.
 WHAT SHOULD I DO TO PREPARE THEM FOR THE APPOINTMENT?